Background Check Policy: What to Include + Free Template

 2. Information Obtained in Background Investigations

-Reference each type of background check you may conduct and the information that will be collected on each new hire.
+Reference each type of background check you may conduct and the information collected on each new hire.
 It is also good to note that a criminal background check will not automatically disqualify a candidate for employment.
+This is an important note to make, as some cities and states don’t allow employers to consider criminal histories when making employment decisions.
+And remember, in today’s remote work environment, the laws where your candidate lives will apply.

 There are several types of background checks, each serving a different purpose.
-Often, background checks can be customized, depending on the role and the organization’s policy.
-Be mindful that each additional inquiry incurs costs, and that you’ll want to only request information pertinent to the position and within the guidelines of state regulations where the employee is based.
+Often, what is involved in a background check can be customized, depending on the role and the organization’s background and reference check policy.
+Be mindful that each additional inquiry incurs costs, and that you’ll want to request only information pertinent to the position and within the guidelines of state regulations where the employee is based.

-Click through the tabs below for more information on the most common types of background checks:
+Expand the sections below for more information on the most common types of background checks:

 3. Use of Information Obtained in a Background Investigation

-Your background check policy should always acknowledge that any information collected during a background investigation would be used to determine eligibility for employment.
+Your background check policy should always acknowledge that any information collected during a background investigation would be used to determine employment eligibility.
 Additionally, notify the candidate or employee that all information provided will be thoroughly reviewed to determine eligibility.

 Before conducting any background check, you must notify the candidate or employee and receive their consent to investigate.
-Be sure to include this language in your background check policy under this section.
+Include this language in your background check policy under this section.

 Several states have specific laws around background checks and what can and cannot be considered when determining hiring eligibility.
-Although this list is by no means exhaustive, limitations in some states include:
+Although this list is by no means exhaustive, limitations in some states include the following:

-- Conviction Reporting Limited to Seven Years: California, Kansas, Maryland, Massachusetts, Montana, New Hampshire, New Mexico, New York, and Washington
+- Conviction Reporting Limited to Seven Years: California, Colorado, Connecticut, Hawaii, Kansas*, Illinois, Maryland, Nevada, Oregon, Texas, Vermont, Washington State, Washington, D.C., Chicago, NYC, and Philadelphia, Massachusetts, Montana, New Hampshire

 - Prevention of Non-convictions Being Reported: California, Kentucky, New York, and New Mexico